Reporters Without Borders: World Press Freedom Index

-Information and Democracy Initiative

-In 2018, RSF launched the Information and Democracy Commission to introduce new guarantees for freedom of opinion and expression in the global space of information and communication.
-In a joint mission statement, the commission's presidents, RSF secretary-general Christophe Deloire and Nobel laureate Shirin Ebadi identified a range of factors currently threatening that freedom.
-This includes: political control of the media, subjugation of news and information to private interests, the growing influence of corporate actors, online mass disinformation and the erosion of quality journalism.

-This Commission published the International Declaration on Information and Democracy to state principles, define objectives and propose forms of governance for the global online space for information and communication.
-The Declaration emphasised that corporate entities with a structural function in the global space have duties, especially as regards political and ideological neutrality, pluralism and accountability.
-It called for recognition of the right to information that is diverse, independent and reliable in order to form opinions freely and participate fully in the democratic debate.

-At the Paris Peace Forum in 2018, 12 countries launched a political process aimed at providing democratic guarantees for news and information and freedom of opinion, based on the principles set out in the Declaration.

 Journalism Trust Initiative

-RSF launched the Journalism Trust Initiative (JTI) in 2018 with its partners the European Broadcasting Union (EBU), Agence France Presse (AFP) and the Global Editors Network (GEN).
-JTI defines indicators for trustworthy journalism and rewards compliance, bringing tangible benefits for all media outlets and supporting them in creating a healthy space for information.
+RSF launched the Journalism Trust Initiative (JTI) in 2018 with its partners the European Broadcasting Union (EBU), Agence France-Presse (AFP) and the Global Editors Network (GEN).
+The indicators focus on transparency, good governance and accountability.
 JTI distinguishes itself from similar initiatives by focusing on the process of journalism rather than content alone.
-Media outlets will be expected to comply with standards that include transparency of ownership, sources of revenue and proof of a range of professional safeguards.
+JTI standards have been used to inform standards for policies in Canada and the European Union.

 Actions

 RSF's defence of journalistic freedom includes international missions, the publication of country reports, training of journalists and public protests.

+RSF has published the Munich Charter, an authoritative document which clarifies the "Rights and Obligations" of Journalists.
+The Charter was initially developed by the German Journalist Association and first published in Munich 1971, and is accepted as authoritative within the profession.
+It was later adopted by most journalists' unions in Europe.

-Recent global advocacy and practical interventions have included: opening a centre for women journalists in Afghanistan in 2017, a creative protest with street-artist C215 in Strasbourg for Turkish journalists in detention, turning off the Eiffel Tower lights in tribute to murdered Saudi journalist Jamal Kashoggi and providing training to journalists and bloggers in Syria.
+During 2017, some global advocacy and practical interventions included: opening a centre for women journalists in Afghanistan, a creative protest with street-artist C215 in Strasbourg for Turkish journalists in detention, turning off the Eiffel Tower lights in tribute to murdered Saudi journalist Jamal Kashoggi and providing training to journalists and bloggers in Syria.

 In July 2018, RSF sent a mission to Saudi Arabia to call for the release of 30 journalists.
-The organization publishes a gallery of Predators of Press Freedom, highlighting the most egregious international violators of press freedom.
-It also maintains an online Press Freedom Barometer, monitoring the number of journalists, media workers and citizen journalists killed or imprisoned.
+The organisation publishes a gallery of Predators of Press Freedom, highlighting the most egregious international violators of press freedom.
+It also has maintained an online Press Freedom Barometer, monitoring the number of journalists, media workers and citizen journalists killed or imprisoned.
 Its programme Operation Collateral Freedom, launched in 2014, provides alternative access to censored websites by creating mirror sites: 22 sites have been unblocked in 12 countries, including Iran, China, Saudi Arabia and Vietnam.
 RSF offers grants to journalists at risk and supports media workers in need of refuge and protection.